 Storing your tent

-The final piece to the tent camping puzzle is how to store your tent.
-Obviously it should be stored bone dry but what about the location?
-Well it can be anywhere as long as it is dry and free of any dampness.
+The final piece to the car tent camping puzzle is about storage.
+Essentially, no surprises that it should be stored bone dry and in an area that is dry and free of any dampness.

 Dampness can creep up on you without warning and can really ruin not only your tent but other items as well.
-Ensure your storage area camping is free of damp and if in doubt there are moisture absorbing products available from hardware stores what can remove excess moisture from the air.
+Ensure your storage area is free of damp and if in doubt use moisture absorbing products available from hardware stores to remove excess moisture from the air.

 When storing items susceptible to moisture such as a tent resting on concrete, be warned.
 Concrete can be porous and can wick moisture up into your camping gear.
 If storing your gear directly onto concrete, we recommend elevating above ground any items that are susceptible to moisture, such as tents.
 Loose bricks or pieces of timber work well as a base for your gear.